Mandatory listing of establishments exporting honey, and clarifications on animal products

 Honey and apiculture

 The most significant change in Regulation 2023/2652 concerns honey exported to the European Union.
 Previously, while non-EU countries had to be approved by the EU in order to export honey, individual businesses within those countries did not have to be listed by the EU.
-Under the new rules, exporting countries will have to provide the EU with a list of all the individual establishments that export honey.
-Exporting countries will have to communicate this list to the European Commission and keep it up to date.
-These lists will be available on the Commission’s Establishment Lists webpage.
+Under the new rules, exporting countries have to provide the EU with a list of all the individual establishments that export honey.
+Exporting countries must communicate this list to the European Commission and keep it up to date.
+These lists are available on the Commission’s Establishment Lists webpage.

 This requirement applies to honey and other apiculture products falling under Harmonized System (HS) customs codes 0409, 0410, 1212, 1521, and 1702.